51st (Leeds Rifles) Royal Tank Regiment: Tunisia

 The regiment took part in containing the German offensive of Operation Ochsenkopf in February - March 1943.
 At a place called Steamroller farm, two Churchill tanks ambushed and shot up an entire German transport column before rejoining the rest of their squadron.
-The end result was the destruction of two 88 mm, two 75 mm, two 50 mm and four smaller calibre anti-tank guns, twenty-five wheeled vehicles, two 3-inch Mortars, two Mark III tanks and nearly 200 Axis casualties.
+The result was the destruction of two 88 mm, two 75 mm, two 50 mm and four smaller calibre anti-tank guns, twenty-five wheeled vehicles, two 3-inch Mortars, two Mark III tanks and nearly 200 Axis casualties.

 On 7–8 April, 51 RTR supported IX Corps at Fondouk Pass.
 The 128th (Hampshire) Brigade of 46th Infantry Division crossed the Wadi Marguellil during the night and at 5.30 am on 8 April began its main attack, supported by 'C' Sqn 51 RTR, and by noon was on its objective.
 The regiment ended the campaign in Army reserve.

 The 25th Tank Brigade came under the command of Brigadier James Noel Tetley of the Leeds Rifles at the end of the Tunisia campaign.
 He was the only Territorial Army officer of the Royal Tank Regiment to command a brigade on active service.
 The brigade, including 51 RTR, remained training in North Africa for almost a year, before they were required for service on the Italian Front.
 The regiment celebrated Cambrai Day (20 November, commemorating the tank Battle of Cambrai) in Algeria.
 51 RTR embarked on 16 April 1944 and landed at Naples, where it was equipped with Churchill tanks, with a few Shermans and Stuarts.